impel-intelligence/dippy-bittensor-subnet/README.md

 ## Introduction

+> **Note:** The following documentation assumes you are familiar with basic Bittensor concepts: Miners, Validators, and incentives.
+If you need a primer, please check out https://docs.bittensor.com/learn/bittensor-building-blocks.

 The Dippy Roleplay subnet on Bittensor aims to create the world's best open-source roleplay LLM by leveraging the collective efforts of the open-source community.
 This subnet addresses the critical issue of loneliness, which affects a significant portion of the population and is linked to various mental and physical health problems.